greiginsydney/captureKNX/docs/step6-graphical-dashboard.md

   <img src="https://github.com/user-attachments/assets/7a5deaf2-fa14-48f2-bf50-2476e62c6909" width="20%">
 </p>

-Here we see two ways of looking at a boolean (switch) value, in this case my fictitious pool pump.
+Here are two ways of looking at a boolean (switch) value, in this case my fictitious pool pump.
 The pump has run three times today, and "No data" reveals I can't figure out (yet) how to show the total run time.
-Whilst in reality it's reporting my Garage light FB GA, it would work nicely on the door to the coolroom, and show how long it's left open in total, or the "mean" value to report the average of each opening.
-(As with everything KNX, your creativity is called upon here to make it shine.)
+Whilst in reality it's reporting my Garage light FB GA, it would work nicely on the door to the coolroom, and show how long it's left open in total today/this shift.
+Changing the formula to calculate the "mean" value would report the average duration of each opening.
+(As with so much in KNX, your creativity is called upon here to make it shine.)

 <br>